caburj/transaccion/NOTES.md

 - summary as part of model
 - summary of ALL transactions by month
   - month | total expense | total earning | balance
-- the homepage
-  - record your transactions to properly monitor your money
-  - work with privacy using your own 5apps account
-  - make a profit
-  - or or or
-  - record your transactions
-  - in multiple organizational books
-  - save locally or sync online
 - documentation
 - credits to the used open-sourced apps
 - LOGO!!!